AllskyTeam/allsky/README.md

  * A Raspberry Pi 2 or 3
  * A USB wireless dongle if using a Pi 2.
 [This one](https://www.amazon.ca/Edimax-EW-7811Un-150Mbps-Raspberry-Supports/dp/B003MTTJOY) has been tested.

-**Note:*** Owners of USB2.0 cameras such as ASI120MC and ASI120MM will need to do a [firmware upgrade](https://astronomy-imaging-camera.com/software/) (This changes the camera to use 512 byte packets instead of 1024 which makes it more compatible with most hardware.)
-A Linux [kernel patch](http://zwoug.org/viewtopic.php?f=17&t=7132) may also be necessary to fix segmented images and improve frame rate.
+**Note:*** Owners of USB2.0 cameras such as ASI120MC and ASI120MM may need to do a [firmware upgrade](https://astronomy-imaging-camera.com/software/) (This changes the camera to use 512 byte packets instead of 1024 which makes it more compatible with most hardware.)

 ## Installation